All Our Favourite Stories: Critical response

 Upon its release, All Our Favourite Stories received a mixed critical response.
-At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 55, based on 9 reviews, indicating "mixed or average reviews".
+At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a score of 55, based on 9 reviews, indicating "mixed or average reviews".

 The album was described by the Observer as containing "punchy pop songs with immediate, uncomplicated appeal", while its sister publication the Guardian praised the "solid gold indie pop songs ornamented with real precision and flair".
 The NME was less complimentary, lamenting the loss of the band's early, rougher sound which it considered had been replaced by "earnest but uninspiring anthemic rock".
 Lack of originality was also a concern for BBC Music, which noted that the album did not "bring anything new to the table".
 Drowned in Sound were more generous, stating that Dog Is Dead had released "one of 2012's finest debuts".
 All Our Favourite Stories also found favour with musicOMH, who argued that it was "one of the most entertaining albums of the year".